 Rep. Hecht has championed product stewardship legislation that shifts more of the burden and cost of dealing with electronic waste to the companies that produce and sell the products we all consume.

 He was also the lead sponsor of a bill to improve municipal recycling.
-Rep. Hecht has filed various other bills to improve access to renewable energy, reduce emissions from cars and buses, make our streets safer for those who choose to travel around without a car, improve air quality conditions in our schools to reduce asthma and to increase access to clean drinking water in public places.
+Rep. Hecht has filed various other bills to improve access to renewable energy, reduce emissions from cars and buses, make our streets safer for those who choose to travel around without a car, and improve air quality conditions in our schools to reduce asthma and to increase access to clean drinking water in public places.
 Rep. Hecht has shown himself to be a true champion of protecting the Massachusetts environment!

 KMB Business Partner of the Year: Dell Technologies